yushiyangk/GPath/README.md

 Run `tox r -m docs`.

 The documentation is generated in `docs/html/`, using template files in `docs/template/`.
-However, note that the favicon file must be placed at `docs/html/favicon.png` manually as pdoc is unable to do so.

 #### Packaging